DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 ## Verification: Proofs, Code, Reproducibility

+Verification pipeline.
+The project defines a declarative build graph for the paper.
+Nodes are artifacts such as data files, plots, Lean lemmas, the cleaned markdown, and the final PDF or DOCX.
+Edges are obligations that either generate an artifact or check it against its sources.
+A single command rebuilds the graph from sources, runs the formal proofs, regenerates all figures and tables from scripts, validates that content in the article matches the computed values, and compiles the publication formats.
+The run is fail closed.
+Any mismatch or failure stops the pipeline and no trust stamp is produced.
+This makes the article auditable end to end and repeatable on a fresh machine.

 **Mathematical Verification:** Core theorem formally proven in Lean 4 proof assistant (no axioms, no 'sorry's):
 - φ-Minimality: r ≥ φ for lossless baselines (PhiMinimal.lean)
 - Time-to-Threshold: Finite t for r > 1 (BlackHole.lean)